twentysixhugs/twentysixhugs/README.md

 ### What?
 Who am I?
 - 👋 Hi, I’m Iaan Lamanosau.
-Extremely passionate about learning web development and building new things.
+I'm passionate about learning web development and building new things.
 Currently studying it full-time.
 - 📫 How to reach me: iaan.lamanosau@protonmail.com

 - Live in Minsk, Belarus